- Last Updated: October, 30 2019 09:55: AM October, 30 2019 09:55: AM

 - There are many common procedures that all must follow and sometime minor variations depending on where you live.

 - Everyone must take a "Gun Safety Course" from a Massachusetts State Police certified instructor.
-A partial list of these instructors can be found here.The course consists of both classroom and shooting in a range over a ten hour period of time.

 - Many (not all) police departments require you to be a member of a gun club.
 If you are interested in joining BRPC please see questions in this section concerning membership.